-1 Introduction
+35 1 Introduction

-Energy-dispersive X-ray fluorescence (ED-XRF) is a versatile technique to evaluate the elemental composition of atmospheric particulate matter (PM), which can be used with limited or negligible sample preparation (Calzolai et al., 2008; Canepari et al., 2009; Contini et al., 2016).
-Despite the limited sensitivity for trace elements compared to other techniques such as inductively coupled plasma mass spectrometry (ICP-MS), ED-XRF offers the advantage of being able to measure crustal elements such as Si and Al when suitable substrates are used, providing useful information for source apportionment to characterise soil sources as well as resuspended dust in urban and suburban areas (Wang et al., 1999; Cesari et al., 2021).
-Although potential losses of highly volatile species during the measurement process cannot be completely ruled out, ED-XRF is considered a nondestructive analytical technique with respect to the solid matrix of the sample.
-As such, the collected samples (e.g. filters) remain intact and can be subsequently used for additional chemical characterisations.
-This represents a significant advantage when multiple analytical techniques need to be applied to the same specimen or when both the soluble and insoluble fractions of particulate matter (PM) require detailed compositional analysis (Perrino et al., 2011).
+Energy Dispersive X-Ray Fluorescence (ED-XRF) is a versatile technique to evaluate the elemental composition of atmospheric particulate matter (PM), which can be used with limited or negligible sample preparation (Calzolai et al., 2008; Canepari et al., 2009; Contini et al., 2016).
+Despite the limited sensitivity for trace elements, compared to other techniques such as Inductively Coupled Plasma Mass Spectrometry (ICP-MS), ED-XRF offers the advantage of being

+- 40 able to measure crustal elements such as Si and Al when suitable substrates are used, providing useful information for source apportionment to characterise soil sources as well as resuspended dust in urban and suburban areasit has the advantages to measure crustal elements such as Si and Al providing useful information for source apportionment to characterise soil sources as well as resuspended dust in urban/suburban areas (Wang et al., 1999; Cesari et al., 2021).
+Although potential losses of highly volatile species during the measurement process cannot be completely ruled out, ED- - 45 XRF is considered a non-destructive analytical technique with respect to the solid matrix of the sample.
+As such, the collected samples (e.g., filters) remain intact and can be subsequently used for additional chemical characterizations.
+This represents a significant advantage when multiple analytical techniques need to be applied to the same specimen, or when both the soluble and insoluble fractions of particulate matter (PM) require detailed compositional analysis.
+In addition, the technique is completely non destructive and the collected samples (i.e. filters) can be successively used for other chemical analyses, being a significant advantage when different chemical approaches need to be used on the same samples or when chemical composition of soluble and insoluble PM have to be determined (Perrino et al., 2011).

-Recent instrumental advances have enabled the possibility of high-temporal-resolution (~ 1 h) multielement ED-XRF measurements, which have proven to be useful for identification of specific natural and anthropogenic sources including soil dust (Furger et al., 2020), especially when coupled with other instruments such as the Aerosol Chemical Speciation Monitor (ACSM), aethalometers, and total carbon analysers (Manousakas et al., 2022).
+Recent instrumental advances have enabled the possibility of high temporal resolution (~1 hour) multielement ED-XRF measurements which have proven to be useful for identification of specific natural and anthropogenic sources including soil dust (Furger et al., 2020), especially when coupled with other instruments such as Aerosol Chemical Speciation Monitor (ACSM), aethalometers and total carbon analysers (Manousakas et al., 2022).
 Measurements of elemental composition at high temporal resolution have been successfully applied in source apportionment analyses using receptor models (Belis et al., 2019; Su et al., 2020).

 Offline ED-XRF is typically used for particulate matter (PM) samples collected on Teflon (Ogrizek et al., 2022) or polycarbonate substrates (Spolnik et al., 2005; Arana et al., 2014).
-However, in several monitoring stations and observational platforms, PM samples are routinely collected on quartz filters, which allow the determination of organic and elemental carbon, also performing reasonably well for the determination of water-soluble ions via high-performance ion chromatography (HPIC), metals via ICP-MS or other destructive techniques, and oxidative potential (Guascito et al., 2023).
+However, in several monitoring stations and observational platforms, PM samples are routinely collected on quartz filters which allow the determination of organic and elemental carbon, also performing reasonably well for the determination of water-soluble ions via High-Performance Ion Chromatography (HPIC), metals via ICP-MS or other destructive techniques, and oxidative potential (Guascito et al., 2023).
 Thereby, it would be useful to use ED-XRF for elemental analysis on quartz substrates.
-ED-XRF on quartz suffers from absorption effects due to the penetration of the particles into the fibres of quartz, mainly affecting low-energy X-rays, i.e. light elements (Chiari et al., 2018).
+ED-XRF on quartz suffers of absorption effects due to the penetration of the particles into the fibres of quartz, mainly affecting low energy X-rays, i.e. light elements (Chiari et al., 2018).